fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

-These template packages should replicate all the settings of the package they correspond to except for their diagram’s *Name* field (if they have an associated diagram – some packages won’t), the schema description, and the *Schema File* field of their schema properties.
+These template packages should replicate all the settings of the package they correspond to except for their diagram’s *Name* field (if they have an associated diagram – some packages won’t), their schema descriptions, and the *Schema File* field of their schema properties.

 1. Follow the steps outlined in [Create an Application